programiranje2fon/labs5/src/assignment_text.md

 5. The method **setTweet** that takes the text of a tweet as its input parameter and sets the **tweet** attribute to that value if the value is not null, is not an empty String, and is up to 140 characters long.
 Otherwise, the method prints "ERROR" on the screen.

-6. The method **countHash** that counts and returns the number of hash tags in the tweet's text.
-Each hash tag starts with the '#' character.
+6. The method **countHash** that counts and returns the number of '#' characters in the tweet's text.

 7. The method **countWords** that counts and returns the number of words in the tweet's text.
 Assume that each two words are separated by a ' ' character.